-Perhaps the most accepted role of the BG involves reward-related learning due to the rich DA projections to the striatum and DA-dependent plasticity at corticostriatal synapses.
-Cortical areas provide for a representation of relevant sensory information from which to select a movement, and, through the planning processes described in the earlier section, Cortex, motor commands to accomplish a particular subtask.
-Through exploration and reward-mediated learning, the BG can learn to execute those or possibly better movements.
+Perhaps the most widely accepted role of the BG involves reward-related learning due to the rich DA projections to the striatum and DA-dependent plasticity at corticostriatal synapses.
+Cortical areas provide for a representation of relevant sensory information from which to select a movement and, through the planning processes described in the earlier section, Cortex, motor commands to accomplish a particular subtask.
+Through exploration and reward-mediated learning, the BG can learn to execute those movements and possibly find better ones.

-The DA signal combined with DA-dependent plasticity may allow the BG to learn in ways similar to the algorithms of Reinforcement Learning (RL, Sutton and Barto 1998), a computational formulation of learning from the consequences of decisions executed, referred to as actions in the RL literature.
+The DA signal combined with DA-dependent plasticity may allow the BG to learn in ways similar to the algorithms of Reinforcement Learning (RL, Sutton and Barto 1998), a computational formulation of learning from the consequences of decisions executed, often referred to as actions in the RL literature.
 In essence, if an action is followed by a favorable outcome (e.g., a reward greater than the expected reward) the tendency to select that action is increased (cf. Thorndike 1911; in the language of psychology, that action is reinforced).
-Expected reward of actions has been shown to be represented in the activity of striatal neurons (Samejima et al., 2005).
+Expected reward of actions may be represented in the activity of striatal neurons (Samejima et al., 2005).

 One attractive feature of RL is that, unlike planning, a model of the environment is not necessarily required.
 Thus, learning is done by interacting with the environment - executing an action and observing the resulting change in environment.
-I discuss RL in greater detail in later sections of this chapter.
 Houk et al. (1995) and Barto (1995) present models of how the BG might implement RL, and Doya (2007) reviews further connections between RL and behavior.
 I discuss RL in more detail later in this chapter.
 In addition, thalamostriatal projections may provide the BG with a representation of sensory information that is less processed and presumably occurs earlier in time than that of cortical areas.
 If such projections are weak, the bistable properties of striatal neurons would enable those projections to elicit movements selectively.
 Thus, a more efficient form of movement execution is possible with the machinery of the BG.
 In the next section, I review evidence that the BG and DA are important in motor skill acquisition.